Showy canna lilies feature large, sometimes colorful leaves and gorgeous lily-like blossoms in red, orange, yellow, white and deep rose.

 Only an avid devotee of tropical gardening will enjoy providing the regular attention cannas require - water, fertilization, deadheading, and removing browned leaves.
-They also spread, so thinning out beds every few years.
+They also spread, so thinning out beds every few years may be needed.

 But the rewards are great if you have the motivation to do the work.

-The sight of a well-kept bed of these plants makes magnificent landscape statement.
+The sight of a well-kept bed of these plants makes a magnificent landscape statement.